Care after kidney transplant

 How can I find out if I have bone disease?

-To check your bone health your doctor will test your blood levels of calcium, phosphorus, parathyroid hormone (PTH) and vitamin D.
+To check your bone health your doctor will test your blood levels of calcium, phosphorus, parathyroid hormone (PTH) and vitamin D, and may order a bone scan.

 How can I lower my chances of having bone disease?